symfony/symfony-docs/security/guard_authentication.rst

     class RegistrationController extends AbstractController
     {
-        public function register(LoginFormAuthenticator $authenticator, GuardAuthenticatorHandler $guardHandler, Request $reques)
+        public function register(LoginFormAuthenticator $authenticator, GuardAuthenticatorHandler $guardHandler, Request $request)
         {
             // ...

             // after validating the user and saving them to the database
             // authenticate the user and use onAuthenticationSuccess on the authenticator return $guardHandler->authenticateUserAndHandleSuccess(
                 $user,          // the User object you just created
                 $request,
-                $authenticator, // authenticator whose onAuthenticationSuccess you want to use 'main'          // the name if your firewall in security.yaml );
+                $authenticator, // authenticator whose onAuthenticationSuccess you want to use 'main'          // the name of your firewall in security.yaml );
         }
     }